Orders for the critical habitat of aquatic species listed under the Species at Risk Act

 Description of the objective

-The following is a list of species whose final recovery strategy or action plan has been posted on the Species at Risk Public Registry, or whose final recovery strategy or action plan is anticipated to be posted within the next 6 months, and for which critical habitat has been identified.
-Critical Habitat Orders for the following species are being proposed by the Department of Fisheries and Oceans:
+The following is a list of species for which critical habitat has been identified and a Critical Habitat Order is being proposed by the Department of Fisheries and Oceans:

 - Channel Darter